International Conference Call for Proposals

 Congress Sessions

-A. Group Sessions: : “closed” (all speakers are already specified in the proposal) or “open” (they welcome proposal of papers): Titles of accepted group sessions will be published between 1st and 15th October 2024).
+A. Group Sessions: : “closed” (all speakers are already specified in the proposal) or “open” (they welcome proposal of papers): Titles of accepted group sessions will be published by 7th November, 2024).

 B. Individual Sessions (Individual Sessions on topics proposed by the organizers and open to individual paper submissions)